cheminfo/eln-docs/docs/40_physical_chemistry/raman/README.md

 ![box_plot](box_plot.gif)

 Additionally, you can activate the correlation.
-Correlation is explained bellow.
+Correlation is explained below.
 Here, you can either select all the spectra to be correlated or none of them.

 <Correlation/>